University of Maryland - MS, Family Studies

-I attended an intense graduate program in Marriage and Family Therapy.
+I then attended an intense graduate program in Marriage and Family Therapy.
 We videotaped all of our appointments, which we would then show to supervisors.
 Their feedback at times was very tough to take, but it developed me as a therapist in a way nothing else could.
 I am so grateful for the quality of training I received.

 After finishing graduate school, I worked with child survivors of sexual and physical abuse.

 In 2013, I built a home that could house my therapy office in the lower level of my residence that was designed specifically for this purpose.
 My hope is that this environment is welcoming and comfortable.

-Many people are curious about their therapists, but therapists are taught about the importance of professional boundaries and not revealing personal information.
+Many people are curious about their therapists, but therapists are taught about the importance of professional boundaries and are cautioned against revealing personal information.
 Maintaining professional boundaries is important for the therapeutic relationship.